gabriel-sztejnworcel/ipc-challenge-1/README.md

-# PSM Securithon - Challenge #1
+# PSM Securithon 2021 - Challenge #1

-Instructions:
+Goals:

 1. Download the source code and build the application
 2. Understand the application and identify the mechanism it uses